doeixd/Open-Commerce-Standard/docs/standards-alignment.md

 * `rel` defines the **semantic role** of the link (e.g., `self`, `cancel`, `checkout`).
 * `href` defines the **target** of the link.
-* These fields are optional and purely descriptive — they do not alter OCS behavior.
+* These fields are optional and purely descriptive — they do not alter OCP behavior.

 #### d.
 Optional HTTP Link Headers